Provable Meta-Learning with Low-Rank Adaptations: Retraining and Fine-Tuning Schemes

-In this case, we refer to the objective function as Meta-LoRA.
+In this case, we refer to the objective function in \eqref{eq:meta-adapters-finsamp-gen} as LoRA-ML.
 This proposed optimization problem is designed to replace the standard retraining objective in \eqref{eq:fft-ptf}.
-After minimizing \eqref{eq:meta-adapters-finsamp-gen} we recover base parameters $\What_{\text{Meta}}$ that are explicitly designed to be adaptable downstream.
+After solving \eqref{eq:meta-adapters-finsamp-gen} we recover base parameters $\What_{\text{Meta}}$ that are explicitly designed to be adaptable to downstream tasks drawn from the same distribution as those seen in retraining.
 To perform finetuning, we then run the exact same minimization in \eqref{eq:ft} but using retrained weights $\What_{\text{Meta}}$ instead of $\What_{\text{SR}}$.